 The Binnenrotte is a characteristic square in Rotterdam.
-Its large scale makes it a problematic space when empty and there is no market, however on market days there is a lack of interaction between market and urban fabric.
-The crucial question is how to provide space for a wide range of users, and how it can be a square for city, district and neighbourhood.
+Its large scale makes it a problematic space when empty and there is no market.
+However, on market days there is a lack of interaction between the market and the urban fabric.
+The crucial question is how to provide space for a wide range of users, and how it can be a square for a city.

 Binnenrotte is a market square and in OKRA’s proposal this will remain so in the classic sense: the market as a meeting place.
 The square becomes part of the city by creating a green space that can be programmed on non-market days for various activities.
 The square area has a unique character, whilst responding to characteristics of the surroundings.
 The terraces by De Meent, the high street, create vibrancy and a meadow with waterfall opposite the Laurence Church offers a place to stay.

 Through the redesign of the Binnenrotte it becomes much more than an urban space.
 It offers a scenography of time and ensures dynamic use that will also increase in time; a yearly, weekly and daily rhythm occurs.
 The square changes throughout the week with different situations when there is a market.
 Throughout the day it changes with the transition from day to evening use.